 - Choose the Malware Removal tab on the left.

 - Click Remove to approve the deletion.

-Tsunami is not unique.
-Other malware viruses come unexpectedly through legitimate software and apps, often without the company realising.
+Tsunami is not a unique trojan.
+Other malware viruses come unexpectedly through legitimate software and apps, often without the company realizing.
 Unfortunately, this is one of those cases where software that some people find useful has been hijacked for illegal purposes.
 Removing it straight away is the only way to safeguard your Mac.